 Central African Republic

 The poorly developed transport system seems to be hampering the country’s economic development.
-According to Countryaah website site, Central African Republic lacks rail.
+According to Countryaah website site, Central African Republic is a country located in Central Africa, which lacks rail.
 However, there are plans to extend the Trans Cameroonian railway to the capital Bangui.
 It has also been considered to join the railways in Gabon and Sudan.
 The road network covers a total of 24 310 km, but only 450 km is paved road.
 In 1984, the Central African Republic gained access to the trans-African highway between Lagos and Mombasa.

 A large part of the country’s transport is done on the Oubangui and Congo river respectively.
 The country’s main transport route for export and import goes the river road from Bangui to Brazzaville in Congo and further by rail to Pointe-Noire.
 International airport is located at Mpato, near Bangui.